smartcontractkit/documentation/docs/vrf/v2/security.md

 ## `fulfillRandomWords` must not revert

 If your `fulfillRandomWords()` implementation reverts, the VRF service will not attempt to call it a second time.
 Make sure your contract logic does not revert.
-Consider simply storing the randomness and taking more complex follow-on actions in separate contract calls made by you, your users, or a [keeper](/docs/chainlink-keepers/introduction/).
+Consider simply storing the randomness and taking more complex follow-on actions in separate contract calls made by you, your users, or an [Automation Node](/docs/chainlink-automation/introduction/).

 ## Use `VRFConsumerBaseV2` in your contract, to interact with the VRF service